rovale/Innoexp4/README.md

 ## Getting started

 ### Sensors and actuators
 The primary focus is on installing [sensors](https://en.wikipedia.org/wiki/Sensor) to gather information about the restaurant.
 We may also want to add an [actuator](https://en.wikipedia.org/wiki/Actuator) here and there.
-It should be OK, as long as we don't disturb people during ther lunch break.
+It should be OK, as long as we don't disturb people during their lunch break.
 Have a look at the descriptions of the available [sensors](./docs/Sensors.md) and [actuators](./docs/Sensors.md).
 And again: `primary focus === sensors`!

 #### Ideas
 - Next to the components we already have we can tinker with existing electronic devices to use their sensors and actuators!